Sowing Seeds in Garden Trays: Step-by-Step Guide

 Types of Garden Trays:

-Garden trays come in various forms to suit different growing needs, here are a list of trays.
-Cell plugs trays: Ideal for starting individual seeds like tomatoes, peppers, or herbs.
+Garden trays come in various forms to suit different growing needs.
+Here is a list of trays.
+Cell plug trays: Ideal for starting individual seeds like tomatoes, peppers, or herbs.
 Common sizes include 72-cell and 128-cell formats.

 Solid trays with drainage holes: Great for sowing microgreens or broadcasting small seeds like lettuce or basil.